-Cryptocurrency company Tether said on Wednesday it plans to provide a new stablecoin pegged to the United Arab Emirates (UAE) dirham as it taps demand for the Gulf currency and seeks to offer alternatives to the U.S. dollar.
+Cryptocurrency company Tether said on Wednesday it would launch a new stablecoin pegged to the United Arab Emirates (UAE) dirham as it taps demand for the Gulf currency and seeks to offer alternatives to the U.S. dollar.

-Stablecoins are digital tokens designed to keep a constant value and are backed by traditional currencies such as the U.S. dollar or euro.
-They can be used as a form of payment, as well as to trade in and out of other tokens, such as bitcoin, on crypto exchanges.
+Stablecoins are digital tokens designed to keep a constant value backed by traditional currencies such as the U.S. dollar or euro.
+They have seen rapid growth, both as a form of payment and among traders wanting to buy and sell cryptocurrencies such as bitcoin outside of the regulated banking system.

-"The main purpose is actually creating an optionality towards the U.S. dollar," Tether CEO Paolo Ardoino said during an event in Dubai, adding that he believed the dirham would become a preferred currency as global trade shifts.
+"The main purpose is actually creating an optionality towards the U.S. dollar," Tether CEO Paolo Ardoino said of the proposed dirham-pegged unit during an event in Dubai, adding that he believed the dirham would become a preferred currency as global trade shifts.

 "We see a lot of interest in holding AED (dirham) outside of the UAE," he said, citing the stability and safety of both the country and its balance sheet.